Technology-Notes/lukesampson-scoop-wiki/App-Manifests.md

     * `32bit|64bit`: contains architecture-specific instructions (`url`, `hash`, `msi`, and `installer`).
 * `bin`: A string or array of strings of programs (executables or scripts) to make available on the user's path.
     * you can also create an alias shim which uses a different name to the real executable and (optionally) passes arguments to the executable.
 Instead of just using a string for the executable, use e.g: `[ "program.exe", "alias", "--arguments" ]`.
 See [busybox](https://github.com/lukesampson/scoop/blob/master/bucket/busybox.json) for an example.
+* `shortcuts`: Specifies the shortcut values to made available in a users startmenu.
+The array specifies an executable/Label pair.
+See [sourcetree](https://github.com/lukesampson/scoop-extras/blob/master/sourcetree.json) for an example.
 * `depends`: Runtime dependencies for the app.
 * `env_add_path`: Add this directory to the user's path (or system path if `--global` is used).
 The directory is relative to the install directory, and must be inside the install directory.
 * `env_set`: Sets one or more environment variables for the user (or system if `--global` is used) ([example](https://github.com/lukesampson/scoop/blob/master/bucket/go.json)).